strangedk/test_neo/README.md

 The other places is also interesting, feel free to check it.

 Project is based on MVC architecture, with tiny event dispatcher named Signals.
-Animations isn't so rich, and the main goal is to show technical and structural approach.
+Animation isn't so rich, and the main goal is to show technical and structural approach.